Formal science

-Formal science is a branch of science studying disciplines concerned with abstract structures described by formal systems, such as logic, mathematics, statistics, theoretical computer science, artificial intelligence, information theory, game theory, systems theory, decision theory and theoretical linguistics.
+Formal science is a branch of science studying disciplines concerned with abstract structures described by formal systems.

 Whereas the natural sciences and social sciences seek to characterize physical systems and social systems, respectively, using theoretical and empirical methods, the formal sciences use language tools concerned with characterizing abstract structures described by formal systems and the deductions that can be made from them.

 The formal sciences aid the natural and social sciences by providing information about the structures used to describe the physical world, and what inferences may be made about them.